 KNBS hired data collection personnel and took them through five days of training.
 The data collection personnel were selected based on their experience in conducting previous household-based surveys.
 Seventy enumerators and 24 supervisors were engaged to implement the study.
-The training covered the sampling approach, survey tools, use of the electronic data collection platform SurveyCTO (Dobility Inc, Boston MA USA), research ethics and field data collection practical examples.
-The field data collection commenced on November 2, 2016 and was completed on December 7, 2016.
+The training covered the sampling approach, survey tools, use of the electronic data collection platform SurveyCTO (Dobility Inc, Boston MA USA), research ethics, and practice in the field.
+The data collection commenced on November 2, 2016 and was completed on December 7, 2016.

 The survey data collection tool was adapted from the KDHS, specifically the household members listing section and the child illness section.
 The enumerators listed all the de facto members in the household including their ages.
 They then asked whether any of the children under five had diarrhea in the two weeks preceding the survey.
 If the child did have diarrhea in the last two weeks, the enumerator asked questions regarding the care and treatment for the child, including where care was sought and what treatments were given.
 The tool was piloted and revised based on feedback from the field data collection personnel.
 A team of three supervisors and nine enumerators were engaged in the pilot.
 In addition, to aid in memory recall, picture cards of local ORS, zinc, antibiotics, anti-diarrheal medicines, and traditional medicines were developed, tested, and deployed during fieldwork.

 Upon reaching the selected clusters, data collection teams met with the area village elders to explain the purpose of the study and seek their support in locating the selected households.
 Once the selected households were identified, data collectors requested to speak with the main caretaker of children in the household, explained the purpose of the study, requested written informed consent from the respondent, and if consent was given, conducted the interview.

 Descriptive analyses were conducted on three primary outcomes: